walusakasamuel/Week-8-Assignment-Final-Project/week-6/init.md

 ```
  ### Second Normal Form (2NF)

-Eliminates partial dependencies by ensuring that non-key attributes depend only on the primary key.
+Eliminates partial dependencies by ensuring that **non-key attributes** depend only on the **primary key**.

 What this means, in essence, is that there should be a direct relationship between each column and the primary key, and not between other columns.
 ##### Unnormalized (violates 2NF)

 ```sql